OdinsHat/odinshat.github.io/source/_posts/5 Cool Corporate Open Source Contributors You Didn't Think Of.md

-title: "10 Cool Corporate Open Source Contributors You Didn't Think Of"
+title: "5 Cool Corporate Open Source Contributors You Didn't Think Of"
 date: 2015-05-25 09:58:39
-tags:
+tags: open source
 ---

 I had the idea for this post after accidentally stumbling across [KrakenJS](http://krakenjs.com/) and realising its a Paypal open source project.